Artisanal Farmhouse Cheese

 Our Farmer Suppliers

-Our farmers are the key to Goot Essa cheese.
-Unlike large commercial cheesemakers, Goot Essa only accepts the freshest, highest quality milk for our cheeses.
-This allows us to maintain the buttery taste which is the defining note of our cheese.
+Unlike large commercial cheesemakers, Goot Essa works directly with our farm suppliers to ensure the milk we use is as fresh as possible.
+As a result, our cheeses feature a defining buttery taste that we’re sure you’ll love.
 This also allows us to pay a higher price for their milk and helps keep the family on the farm.

 John and Anna Mary Esh